Hurricane Joaquin: Meteorological history

 Strengthening of the mid-level ridge prompted a sudden shift in Joaquin's trajectory to the southwest, directing it towards the Bahamas.
-Forecasters at the NHC noted considerable uncertainty in the future of Joaquin, with forecast models depicting a wide range of possibilities.
+Forecasters at the NHC noted considerable uncertainty in the future of Joaquin, as forecast models depicted a wide range of possibilities for both track and intensity.
 Throughout September 29, the storm steadily intensified as its circulation became embedded within deep convection and upper-level outflow became increasingly prominent.
-High sea surface temperatures and decreasing shear aided strengthening, and early on September 30, the storm achieved hurricane status.
-Rapid intensification ensued thereafter, with an eye developing within a symmetric central dense overcast.
-Data from aircraft reconnaissance indicated that Joaquin reached Category 3 status on the Saffir–Simpson hurricane wind scale by 03:00 UTC on October 1.
-Around 12:00 UTC the eye of Joaquin passed over Samana Cay, Bahamas, with winds of 130 mph (215 km/h), making it a Category 4 hurricane.
-Around this same time, its eye contracted from 41 to 27 mi in diameter, representing significant intensification.
-At this time Joaquin was located just 15 mi (25 km) northwest of Crooked Island.
-The storm's central pressure bottomed out at 931 mbar (hPa; 931 mbar) around 00:00 UTC on October 2.
+High sea surface temperatures—around 1.1 °C (2.0 °F) above normal—and decreasing shear aided strengthening, and early on September 30, the storm achieved hurricane status.
+Rapid intensification ensued thereafter as an eye developed within a symmetric central dense overcast.
+Data from aircraft reconnaissance indicated that Joaquin reached Category 3 status on the Saffir–Simpson scale by 00:00 UTC on October 1, thereby becoming the second major hurricane of the season.
+Around 12:00 UTC, Joaquin passed over Samana Cay in the Bahamas with maximum sustained winds of 115 knots, making it a Category 4 hurricane.
+During this intensification phase, its eye contracted from 41 to 27 mi in diameter.
+The storm's central pressure bottomed out at 931 mbar (hPa; 931 mbar) around 00:00 UTC on October 2, and the winds rose further to 120 knots.

 As the ridge previously steering Joaquin southwest began retreating north, the hurricane's movement slowed and shifted west, and later north, early on October 2.
-An eyewall replacement cycle—a process whereby a second, larger eye develops while the inner eye collapses—began that morning; its eye became increasingly ill-defined in satellite imagery.
-Slight weakening took place accordingly, and the hurricane passed over Rum Cay and San Salvador Island around 16:00 UTC and 21:00 UTC with winds of 125 mph (205 km/h); a pressure near 944 mbar (hPa; 944 mbar) was observed on San Salvador Island.
+This took the eyewall of Joaquin over Crooked Island and then Long Island.
+The slower motion of the hurricane likely caused upwelling of cooler waters beneath it, resulting in weakening despite wind shear remaining low.
+Reconnaissance aircraft also noted the presence of a double wind maximum, suggesting the onset of an eyewall replacement cycle—a process whereby a second, larger eye develops while the inner eye collapses.
+Joaquin's eye became increasingly ill-defined in satellite imagery, and the winds decreased to 110 knots.
+The hurricane made landfalls on Rum Cay and San Salvador Island on October 2 at around 16:00 UTC and 21:00 UTC, respectively; a pressure near 944 mbar (hPa; 944 hPa) was observed on the latter.
 An amplifying trough over the Southeastern United States enhanced southwesterly flow over Joaquin on October 3 and prompted the hurricane to accelerate northeast away from the Bahamas.
 Throughout the day the storm's eye became increasingly defined and re-intensification ensued.
-Aircraft reconnaissance found a considerably stronger system that afternoon; based on flight-level winds of 166 mph, it is estimated that Joaquin attained surface winds of 155 mph (250 km/h)—a high-end Category 4 hurricane—by 16:00 UTC.
-This made Joaquin the strongest Atlantic hurricane of non-tropical origin recorded in the satellite era.
+Aircraft reconnaissance found a considerably stronger system that afternoon: flight-level winds reached 144 knots and the aircraft's stepped frequency microwave radiometer estimated surface winds of up to 138 knots.
+The NHC assessed that Joaquin became a high-end Category 4 hurricane with winds of 135 knots by 12:00 UTC, making Joaquin the strongest Atlantic hurricane in the satellite era that did not form from a tropical wave or disturbance (as intense hurricanes typically do).
+The storm's pressure also fell to a low of 934 mbar (hPa; 934 mbar).